USS Arcadia (ID-1605)

 USS Arcadia (ID-1605) was a transatlantic liner that was launched in Ireland in 1896 and spent most of her career with Hamburg America Line (HAPAG).
 She was one of a series of at least five HAPAG sister ships that were built in the United Kingdom in 1896 and 1897.

 The US Government seized Arcadia in 1917 and the US Navy used her as a troop ship in 1919.
 She remained with the United States Shipping Board until 1923, when the California Steamship Company bought her.
 She was scrapped in Japan in 1927.

 Building

 In 1896 and 1897 shipyards in England and Ireland built a set of passenger and cargo ships for HAPAG.
 Palmers Shipbuilding and Iron Company in Jarrow, County Durham launched Adria, Armenia and Andalusia in May, June and August 1896.
-Harland and Wolff in Belfast followed with Arcadia as yard number 308, launching her on 8 October 1896 and completing her on 2 April 1897.
+Harland & Wolff in Belfast followed with Arcadia as yard number 308, launching her on 8 October 1896 and completing her on 2 April 1897.
 Harland and Wolff also built Arabia, launching her in November 1896 and completing her in March 1897.